-Laboratory Medicine (York) and Pathology (Scarborough) have been integrated into a single service.
-The expectation is that users of the service should see no significant difference in the level of service provided on either site irrespective as to whether samples are sent to York or Scarborough for processing.
+Laboratories are situated on both the York and Scarborough hospital sites.
+The expectation is that users of the service should see no significant difference in the level of service provided irrespective as to whether samples are sent to York or Scarborough for processing.
 Laboratory Medicine is divided into a number of specialist departments:

 Information for Patients, Hospital Doctors, GPs, Healthcare Professionals and any other party who may wish to use the York & Scarborough Laboratories.

 Clinical Biochemistry provides a 24-hour/365 day high quality analytical service to assist in the rapid diagnosis of disease.
 Testing undertaken includes routine biochemistry, endocrinology, toxicology and specific protein analysis.
 A twenty-four hour consultant led advisory service is also in operation.
 The Clinical Biochemistry department operates on both the York and Scarborough sites.
 We are able to measure over a hundred analytes in our laboratories and we can also arrange for specimens to be sent to other laboratories for measurements of analytes not performed at York or Scarborough.

 POCT operates as a section of Clinical Biochemistry but takes advice from other departments, as appropriate, to provide a comprehensive POCT service.
 The POCT team provides training and support for users on the York, Scarborough and Bridlington Hospital sites and also satellite units such as Easingwold and the community.
 The team covers all POCT, ranging from dipsticks to sophisticated analytical instruments.

 The Haematology department provides a high quality diagnostic service and is committed to achieving and maintaining the highest possible standards, delivering a 24 hour, 7 day per week comprehensive consultative and diagnostic service throughout the Trust and beyond.
 Haematology operates on both the York and Scarborough sites.